Raiet-Bekirov/HPDM172_assignment/database_creation_steps.md

-This markdown file details the steps any MySQL user can follow to create their own version of our database.
+This markdown file details the steps any MySQL user can follow to duplicate our database, `hospitals_db`.

 # Option 1: Create the database from scratch and import data from files

 Make directory to store input data, for example: